monajemi/datascience/pages/attitude-of-a-data-scientist-tukey-original.md

 We need to face up to the need for <em>collecting the results of actual experience with specific data-analytic techniques</em>.
-Mathematical or empirical-sampling studies of the behavior of techniques in idealized situations have very great value, but they cannot replace experience with the behaviour of techniques in real situa tions.
+Mathematical or empirical-sampling studies of the behavior of techniques in idealized situations have very great value, but they cannot replace experience with the behaviour of techniques in real situations.
 <br>
 We need to face up to the <em>need for iterative procedures in data analysis</em>.
 It is nice to plan to make but a single analysis, to avoid finding that the results of